nicoverbruggen/phpmon/README.md

 <details>
 <summary><strong>One of my commented out extensions is not being detected...</strong></summary>

-The app searches in the relevant `php.ini` file for a specific pattern.
+The app searches in the relevant `.ini` files for a specific pattern.
 For regular extensions:

 * `extension="*.so"`
 * `; extension="*.so"`